 Yes – we’re actively encouraging people to apply to volunteer as a school governor.
 Having suitable volunteers lined up ready to lend their support once schools are running as usual again will make a big difference.

-Are schools closed due to coronavirus?
+Are schools now open after being closed due to coronavirus?

 Is now a good time to apply to become a governor, or should I wait until schools are operating normally again?